jlongster/transducers.js/README.md

 ```

 You could do the same thing with ES6 `Set` and `Map` types.
 Separating concerns provides a powerful way to write programs that can be reused easily.

+## TODO

+* Possibly remove the "buildable" protocol and always return iterators.
+This means instead of `sequence(xform, [1, 2, 3])` you'd do `[...sequence(xform, [1, 2, 3])]`.
+It allows this library to focus purely on transducers.
+Custom data structures should take an iterator as a constructor so you can build it up.
+* Use the iterator protocol in all of the transducers and implement the high-performance transforms on top of them, instead of hard-coding the builtin array logic

 ## Running Tests